lupmixy/mc-summer-camp-2025/GALLERY.md

 ### Notes

 - Images are sorted alphabetically by filename
-- Hidden files (starting with `.`) are ignored
-- The gallery API endpoint `/api/gallery` dynamically scans the directory
+- The gallery API uses a predefined list to avoid Vercel's 300MB serverless function limit
-- No code changes needed when adding new images
-- Images will appear immediately after deployment
+- When adding new images, you must update both the file system and the API code
+- This approach ensures reliable deployment on Vercel

 ### Current Images Include

 - All original camp photos (`mcSoccerCamp2024-*.jpg`)
 - Animated GIFs (`IMG_*-Animated Image (Large).gif`)
 - Your custom images (`happy.png`, `serious.png`)
-- Any new images you add to the directory
+- Any new images you add to both the directory and API code

+### Why This Approach?

+Vercel serverless functions have a 300MB limit.
+The previous dynamic approach tried to include all gallery images in the function bundle, causing deployment failures.
+This predefined list approach:

+- Keeps the function size small
+- Ensures reliable deployments
+- Still allows easy image management
+- Provides full control over what appears in the gallery